 EERE generally uses Cooperative Agreements to provide financial and other support to Prime Recipients.
+EERE intends to use Cooperative Agreements under this FOA.

 Through Cooperative Agreements, EERE provides financial or other support to accomplish a public purpose of support or stimulation authorized by Federal statute.
+Under Cooperative

-Under Cooperative Agreements, the Government and Prime Recipients share responsibility for the direction of projects.
+Agreements, the Government and Prime Recipients share responsibility for the direction of projects.